Friday, 6 July 2018

 We turned right at the highway but only stayed on it for a couple of hundred metres before taking a farm track going roughly parallel.
 That was where our home-made map stopped, and we could only hope that this track would prove to be the one on the bottom of our newly bought TOP25 map.

-We came to a locked gate, which we squeezed through by taking off our packs, then another one topped by spikes, which opened easily with a sliding latch.
-Next there was a farmouse and we felt sure that we were trespassing as we crept through the yard, looking for an exit onto the highway, which was nearby on our left.
+We came to a locked gate, which we squeezed through by taking off our packs, then another one topped by spikes, which opened easily with a sliding latch, luckily for us.
+Next there was a farmhouse and we felt sure that we were trespassing as we crept through the yard, looking for an exit onto the highway, which was nearby on our left.

 A few steps further on, a sign announced the village of Tilly, which meant that we were now definitely on our new map.

-Taking a small side road, we were soon joined by the GR300, our companion of yesterday, and we ascended gently through the fields.
+Taking a small side road, we soon rejoined the GR300, our companion of yesterday, and ascended gently through the fields.

-We were slightly surprised to pass patches of vines, looking long established and well cared for.
+We were slightly surprised to pass small patches of vines here and there, looking long-established and well cared for.